 As promised earlier, we now zoom-in temporally to get a fine accounting of the desaturation thruster firing starting with the US laboratory measurements in Figure 10 on page 7.
-This figure shows the ringing that begins with the desaturation thruster firing impulse at GMT 19:21:45, and has impact over several seconds as a vehicle structural mode rings-out and decays over that span.
-Figure 11 on page 8 shows similar (not same) characteristics in the JEM, and Figure 12 on page 9 does likewise for measurements in the Columbus module.
+This figure shows the ringing that begins with the desaturation thruster firing impulse at GMT 18:33:26, and has impact over several seconds as a vehicle structural mode rings-out and decays over that span.
+Figure 11 on page 8 shows similar (not same) characteristics in the JEM (most notably on the Y-axis), and Figure 12 on page 9 does likewise for measurements in the Columbus module.
 If you view this document in full-page view and flip quickly between Figure 10 (LAB), Figure 11 (JEM) and Figure 12 (COL) you gain an appreciation for the similarity and differences between what was registered at the 3 sensor mounting locations.
 One thing you might notice is an apparent time shift for the SAMS data collected in the Columbus module relative to what the data shows in the JEM and the LAB.
 Read the next section for more on this apparent time shift.
-4. TIMING ISSUE As mentioned above, the SAMS sensor in the Columbus module appeared outof-synchronization with other SAMS sensors.
-This in fact was true.
-A data artifact, not a causal violation or premonition.
-The SAMS data collected in the Columbus module was not synchronized, thus the desaturation impulse event appears to happen before GMT 19:21:45.
-The red time-axis tick in Figure 12 indicates the event occurred as much as 11 seconds earlier in the Columbus module.
-That 11-second difference was strictly a time synchronization issue that was later resolved.
-5. CONCLUSION The three SAMS sensors used for analysis here all registered the CMG desaturation thruster firing event, but to differing degrees and with slightly different characteristics ostensibly due to geometry and the fact that the ISS is not a rigid body.
-Furthermore, it was shown the as-measured (200 Hz) data can significantly hamper detection of this event without first low-pass filtering the data.
-For this desat event on GMT 2020-04-24 when considering the structural mode regime (below 6 Hz), the largest excursion appeared on the X-axis for the SAMS sensor (121f08) in the Columbus module, with brief ringing peak-to-peak value of just under 2 mg.